-Examples include: taking a short walk in nature, doing some reflective journaling, and praying.
 Even just a few 15-minute sessions daily will go a long way to unburden your mind and nourish your spirit.

 Make Time For Physical Self-Care

-Remember, physical self-care is not just about exercise, it encompasses everything related to taking care of the one body you have.
+Physical self-care is not just about exercise, it encompasses everything related to taking care of the one body you have.

 You cannot build a healthy business if you are suffering from ill-health.
 The three components of good physical self-care are exercise, diet, and recovery.